Puerto Rico unveils new debt restructuring proposal

 The new plan would also include a “local option” for Puerto Rican residents who hold the island’s bonds, who could opt to receive base bonds with a long-dated maturity and 2 percent interest.

-The U.S. Congress this week is slated to unveil a new draft bill that is expected to propose putting Puerto Rico’s finances under federal oversight and providing it with authority to restructure some of its debt.

-Locally, Puerto Rico last week enacted an emergency law allowing Garcia Padilla to issue moratoria on debt as he deems necessary, and the governor declared a state of emergency at the Government Development Bank (GDB), the government’s primary fiscal agent.

-Under Monday’s restructuring proposal, assuming all Puerto Rico resident creditors accepted the local option, GO bondholders would recover an average of 74 percent of their debt, while holders of debt issued by the island’s sales taxing authority, COFINA, would recover about 57 percent.
+Assuming all locals took that option, GO bondholders would recover an average of 74 percent of their debt, while holders of debt issued by the island’s sales taxing authority, COFINA, would recover about 57 percent.